-The Residential Finance Program Bonds, Issue 2024-1A (Non-AMT) (the "Issue 2024-1A Bonds") and Issue 2024-1B (Federally Taxable) (the "Issue 2024-1B Bonds" and, together with the Issue 2024-1A Bonds, the "Issue 2024-1 Bonds" or the "Offered Bonds") are being issued only as fully registered bonds without coupons in book-entry form and when delivered will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York, to which principal and interest payments on the Offered Bonds will be made.
+The Residential Finance Program Bonds, Issue 2024-3A (Federally Taxable) (the "Issue 2024-3A Bonds"), Issue 2024-3B (Non-AMT) (the "Issue 2024-3C Bonds" and, together with the Issue 2024-3A Bonds and the 2024-3B Bonds, the "Issue 2024-3 Bonds" or the "Offered Bonds") are being issued only as fully registered bonds without coupons in book-entry form and when delivered will be registered in the name of Cede & Co., as nominee of The Depository Trust Company (or any successor in interest thereto) ("DTC"), New York, New York, to which principal and interest payments on the Offered Bonds will be made.
 So long as Cede & Co. or another nominee of DTC is the registered owner of the Offered Bonds, payments of the principal of, premium, if any, and interest on the Offered Bonds will be made directly to DTC.
 Disbursement of such payments to DTC's Direct Participants (as herein defined) is the responsibility of DTC and disbursement of such payments to the Beneficial Owners (as herein defined) is the responsibility of the Direct Participants and Indirect Participants (as herein defined).
 Beneficial Owners of the Offered Bonds will not receive physical delivery of bond certificates.
-See Appendix F "BOOK-ENTRY-ONLY SYSTEM."
+See Appendix F "BOOK- ENTRY-ONLY SYSTEM."
 The Offered Bonds will be issued in denominations of \$5,000 and integral multiples thereof.
-Interest on the Offered Bonds are more fully described herein.
-The Record Date for payment of interest on the Offered Bonds shall be the 15th day of the month next preceding an Interest Payment Date.
+Interest on the Offered Bonds accrues from the dated date of the Offered Bonds and is payable on July 1, 2025, and semi-annually on each January 1 and July 1 thereafter, and, with respect to the Issue 2024-3B Bonds and the Issue 2024-3C Bonds, on a related Mandatory Tender Date (as defined below), all as more fully described herein.
+The Record Date for payment of interest on the Offered Bonds and Issue 2024-3C Bonds on any Mandatory Tender Date is the date that is one Business Day prior to such payment date.